Are you terrified of earthquakes? I am.

 - Legos/mega blocks

 There you have it.
-These are five items you should have in the event of an emergency: cash, special personal hygiene items and medications, a hard copy of your emergency contacts, comfort items and non-digital entertainment that don’t need a power source.
+These are five essential emergency items you should have on hand: cash, special personal hygiene items and medications, a hard copy of your emergency contacts, comfort items and non-digital entertainment that don’t need a power source.

 Take some time to put together or update your emergency supplies and be sure to include these five items.
 You’ll feel so much better knowing you and your family are prepared for emergency situations.
 It’s better to have them and not need them, than not have them and need them.